PhonWork/phonwork/manual_for_exercises_javascript.md

 *soundfiles[]* and will play the next one in the (randomized) list.

 *show_practice_item()*
-  - puts the text in *quest[]* in the span identified with the id *practice_item*
+  - puts the text in *quest[]* in the span identified with id = *practice_item*
-  - updates the count presented in the span identified withe the id *run*
+  - updates the count presented in the span identified with id = *run*

 *check_answer()*
-  - if there is an element with the id *example* then fill that element with text from the array *example[]*
+  - if there is an element with id = *example* then fill that element with text from the array *example[]*
-  - if there is an element with the id *audio_answers* then play the next soundfile in *soundfiles2[]*
+  - if there is an element with id = *audio_answers* then play the next soundfile in *soundfiles2[]*
-  - if there is an element with the id *answerbox* check whether the typed answer is correct
+  - if there is an element with id = *answerbox* check whether the typed answer is correct
   - display feedback in the *feedback* span (1.5 seconds for correct answers, 3.5 seconds for incorrect answers)
   - update and show the counts of *correct* and *run*

 *check_mc_answer(id)*
   - get the value from the multiple choice item that has the id tag passed in *id*
-  - display feedback and keep count of number correct as in *check_answer*
+  - display feedback and keep count of number correct as in *check_answer()*

 Use this function to collect multiple choice answers instead of requiring users to type text input.

 *play_audio_example()*
-  - assume that there is an element *audio_example*
+  - assume that there is an element id = *audio_example*
   - play the next sound file in the list *soundfiles2[]*

 *play_video_example()*
-  - assume that there is a video element *video_example* already loaded
+  - assume that there is a video element id = *video_example* already loaded
   - this function requests that that element start playing

 *finish()*
   - check whether we have completed the required number of correct responses and have a long enough run of correct responses.
   - if not call *ask_question()* again
   - if yes call *make_inline_png_cert(exerciseName)* to make a certificate of completion for this exercise.
-  - if yes add completion information to this browswer's local storage area - evidence of completion
+  - if yes add completion information to this browswer's *localStorage* area - evidence of completion

 *next_practice()*
   - does the same thing for "practice" pages - where there are no correct answers